kumarlabgit/ESL-PSC/README.md

 * Restore defaults button to reset all parameters to their default values.
 * You can load the included `demo_config_for_gui.json` to run the C4/C3 demo.

+6/19/2025: Currently, the GUI may only be compatible with linux, but in the coming days we will add Windows compatibility.

 ### Running the GUI
 1. Ensure the GUI dependencies are installed:
    ```bash